Grade 10 Summer Reading List

 Purpose: The Summer Reading Program encourages students to enjoy, think about, and evaluate what they read.

 Reading/Writing Requirements: Summer reading is worth up to 10% of your first-quarter grade.
-Read the book closely and be prepared to respond to a long composition prompt during the first week of school in September.
+Read the book closely and be prepared for an assessment during the first week of school in September.

-- CP1 and CP 2 students choose one book from the list below.
+CP students choose one book from the list below.

-EXTRA CREDIT for CP students: You may earn extra credit by reading a second book from this list and keeping a journal using the summer reading journal prompts (journal assignment is handed out in the fall and is available on the FHS website).
-For your second book evaluation, you may be asked to respond in a variety of ways.
+EXTRA CREDIT for CP students: You may earn extra credit by reading a second book from this list and keeping a journal using the summer reading journal prompts.

 A thrilling tale of double-crosses, buried secrets, and one fantastical heist.
 Bardugo drops readers right into the midst of her richly imagined fantasy world and the lives of a dynamic team of thieves, artfully weaving details and backstories throughout the speedy plot.